How to jump start a car?

-Ideally, you want both cars to face each other head on at about 18 inches apart.
+Ideally, you want both cars to face each other head-on at about 18 inches apart.
 Depending on where the breakdown happens, this might not be possible.
-Do your best to get as close to a head on as possible, but do not let the vehicles touch each other.
+Do your best to get as close head-on as possible, but do not let the vehicles touch each other.
 (Some batteries are located under the back seat or in the trunk; consult the owner’s manual if you have trouble finding it.)

 It’s important that there be at least 18 inches of space.
 Err on the side of caution rather than letting the vehicles touch.
 Be careful of car doors if the positioning isn’t ideal.
 You don’t want to open the door and have the two cars accidentally touch.

 Once the cars are positioned, put both cars in Park for an automatic transmission or neutral for a manual transmission.
 Set the parking brakes, turn off the ignitions, and remove the keys.
 Your cars are now ready.

 Attaching the jumper cables

 This is the part about jumping a car battery that makes people nervous, but there is no need to worry.
 Start by opening the hoods of both cars and finding the battery terminals.
 Usually, the terminals on the battery are red or black and you will see a + (red) and – (black) sign on the top.
 Make sure you can clearly see these signs because it’s essential if you jump the battery.
 If the terminals are dirty, use a rag or brush to clean off any dirt or debris until they’re clean.